Atmosphere of Earth

 - Unlike the troposphere, the temperature in the stratosphere initially remains constant but then rises to reach a level of 0°C at an altitude of 50 km.

-- This rise in temperature is due to the presence of a layer of ozone that absorbs harmful ultraviolet radiation from the sun.
+- This temperature rise is due to the presence of a layer of ozone that absorbs harmful ultraviolet radiation from the sun.

 - Because the stratosphere is almost free from clouds and associated weather phenomena, it is considered an ideal layer for flying airplanes.